 Olhao is a working town, the restaurants and bars here are packed with local Portuguese.
 So if you want to experience local life, Olhao is a great base in the Algarve.

 As opposed to beaches, the coastal area here is dominated by the Nature Park Of Ria Formosa.
 Covering 71 square miles, the park is home to numerous habits and species of animals, including a wide variety of birds.
 It also has many other natural attractions like sand dunes, ponds, and forests.

 While nature is certainly the main draw of the area, there are other offerings if that isn’t your thing.
 There are a variety of churches, markets, and a vibrant fishing community that still make this an interesting place to stay if you’re looking for a different type of vacation.

-From the southern coast to the western, we move to the region of Aljezur.
 The landscape takes yet another turn here, this time to lush green fields and hills.
 It also features the Southwest Alantejo And Vincentine Coast Natural Park, which stretches from the hills to the golden sandy beaches on the coast.

 This combination of scenery and attractions makes it a perfect destination for those who like variety in their vacations.

 The accommodation in the area is very reasonably priced, however, there is only a small number of hotels so booking well in advance is essential.
 Bars and restaurants in the area are also limited, so be prepared for a more local, traditional experience.